Also called: Neonatology; Neonatal Care

 Who Is Involved in Neonatal Care?

 Caring for a baby takes a whole team of experts.
 The primary doctor who cares for your baby is called a neonatologist.
 A neonatologist is a pediatrician (children’s doctor) and has special training in caring for sick babies.
-At UAMS, our NICU is staffed by experienced doctors, nurses, therapists, dieticians, pharmacists, and more.
+At UAMS Health, our NICU is staffed by experienced doctors, nurses, therapists, dieticians, pharmacists, and more.

-The neonatal care program at UAMS also includes patient education and lactation consultation so that each family leaves our care with the knowledge they need to support the health of their baby.
+The neonatal care program at UAMS Health also includes patient education and lactation consultation so that each family leaves our care with the knowledge they need to support the health of their baby.

-What Sets Neonatal Care at UAMS Apart
+What Sets Neonatal Care at UAMS Health Apart

 You’ve waited months to meet the newest member of your family and at UAMS Health, we do our best to keep you together.